SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

   "Asynchronous Iteration Strategy") or "APSO" (for "Advanced Particle Swarm Optimization") because it incorporates evolutionary updating of the best elements, leading to intrinsically improved convergence of the algorithm.
+- "SPSO-2011-SIS" (Standard Particle Swarm Optimisation 2011 with Synchronous
+  Iteration Strategy), very similar to the 2011 reference algorithm, and with a synchronous particle update, called "SIS",
+- "SPSO-2011-PSIS" (Standard Particle Swarm Optimisation 2011 with Parallel
+  Synchronous Iteration Strategy), similar to the "SPSO-2011-SIS" algorithm with synchronous updating and parallelization, known as "PSIS", of the particles.

 The following are a few practical suggestions for the effective use of these
 algorithms:

 - The recommended variant of this algorithm is the "SPSO-2011" even if the "CanonicalPSO" algorithm remains by default the more robust one.
+If the state evaluation can be carried out in parallel, the "SPSO-2011-PSIS" algorithm can be used, even if its convergence is sometimes a little less efficient.
 - The number of particles or insects usually recommended varies between 40 and 100 depending on the algorithm, more or less independently of the dimension of the state space.
 Usually, the best performances are obtained for